project-alice-assistant/HermesLedControl/README.md

 # Arguments list

+The arguments are totally optional
+By default, SLC will start using a respeaker 2 on a custom led pattern Arguments are meant to change the default behaviors.

+Want to use SLC with your matrix voice using a Google like pattern?

+`python snipsLedControl.py --hardware=matrixvoice --pattern=google`

+Or maybe use your respeaker 4 on alexa pattern, but using only 4 leds and without idle pattern?

+`python snipsLedControl.py --hardware=respeaker4 --pattern=alexa --leds=4 --idlePattern=off`

 - --mqttServer: Defines to what mqtt server SLC should connect.
 Overrides snips.toml
 - --mqttPort: Defines what port t use to connect to mqtt.
 Overrides snips.toml
 - --clientId: Defines a client id.
 Overrides snips.toml